 Acceleration and Power

 The 2013 Honda CR-V features a 2.4-liter four-cylinder engine that generates 185 horsepower.
-A five-speed automatic transmission is standard, which is paired with front- or all-wheel drive.
-The EPA reports that the CR-V gets up to 23/31 mpg city/highway, which is good compared with most affordable compact SUVs.
-However, rivals like the Mazda CX-5 get slightly better fuel economy estimates.
+A five-speed automatic transmission and front-wheel drive are standard.
+All-wheel drive is available.
+The EPA reports that the CR-V gets up to 23/31 mpg city/highway, which is good compared with the fuel economy of most affordable compact SUVs.

 While reviewers generally agree that the CR-V offers adequate power, they also note that the CR-V isn’t as powerful as some other SUVs in the class.
 They say that rivals like the Ford Escape have engine options that provide more power and offer similar fuel economy.
 Additionally, one test driver writes that the CR-V’s engine is noisy on the highway and during acceleration.